-In connection with the mentioned strategy, the Government of Rwanda through Energy water and Sanitation Authority (EWSA) is embarked on a country-wide Electricity Access Program to realize the primary EDPRS target for the electricity sector of tripling access by 2012 to about 16 percent of households and at least 50 percent of identified public institutions in health, education and local administration.
+In connection with the mentioned strategy, the Government of Rwanda through the national electricity corporation (EWSA) is embarked on a country-wide Electricity Access Roll out Program to realize the primary EDPRS target for the electricity sector of tripling access by 2012 to about 16 percent of households and at least 50 percent of identified public institutions in health, education and local administration.
 This will require about 230,000 with new grid connections, and will also include efforts to reach rural consumers and service providers currently off the national grid.